- Law Clerk to the Honorable Cheryl Ann Krause of the U.S. Court of Appeals for the Third Circuit

 - U.S. Court of Appeals for the Seventh Circuit

 Greg Schweizer is an associate at Eimer Stahl LLP.
 His practice includes representations in complex commercial and contract litigation, antitrust disputes, and internal investigations.
+Greg also has an active pro bono practice representing victims of hate crimes.
 Prior to joining the firm, Greg served as a law clerk to the Honorable Cheryl Ann Krause of the United States Court of Appeals for the Third Circuit.

 During law school, Greg was an articles editor on the Stanford Law Review and was recognized for submitting an outstanding brief during the Marion Rice Kirkwood Moot Court competition.
 Before law school, Greg spent a year as a staff assistant on Capitol Hill.

 - Defending a group of corporate affiliates in federal court in Delaware against a series of fraudulent transfer actions, in which creditors of a foreign sovereign parent corporation seek to hold affiliates liable based on alleged transfers in excess of $2 billion.

 - Defended against class action in the Northern District of Illinois in which Plaintiffs alleged that the Defendants, manufacturers of containerboard which is used to make cardboard boxes, conspired to restrict the supply of containerboard in order to increase the price.

 - Represented defendant company in consolidated antitrust suit by purported indirect purchasers alleging price fixing of urethane chemicals.